I’ve stayed in a lot of Airbnb rentals in my lifetime, and I’ve picked up a few tips and tricks on finding the good ones.

 However, I do always look at both Airbnbs and hotels to see what the best deals are!

 Have you used Airbnb before?
 What are some of your tips on renting on Airbnb?
-I’d love to know in the comments!
+Let me know on Twitter or Instagram!

 If you’re planning your next trip, check out my other posts on travel tips: